Vancouver Temperatures: Averages by Month

 How Often Vancouver Has Cold Temperatures

-Vancouver's chilliest winter nights have lows between -10 and -20 °C. The city averages just two nights a year, from November to February, when the thermometer drops that low.
+Vancouver's chilliest winter nights have lows below -10 °C. The city averages just two nights a year, from November to February, when the thermometer drops that low.
 Temperatures down to -20 °C (-22 °F) are not normal here.

 Also from November to February, the city can remain below freezing all day long.
 It typically has just three or four days a year when the temperature never rises above 0 °C.